top of page

 First aid

 Equipment is in the main kitchen, kitchenette off the Fellowship Hall (crèche) and in the upstairs kitchen opposite room 104.
+When first aid is administered, another adult should be present if at all possible.
+A list of those at DSC who are qualified in first aid is included in the first aid boxes.

 Lifts (Transportation)